vanessly/league-of-legends-analysis/README.md

 ```python
 ['playerid', 'teamname', 'teamid', 'ban1', 'ban2', 'ban3', 'ban4', 'ban5', 'barons', 'opp_barons', 'inhibitors', 'opp_inhibitors', 'goldat20', 'xpat20', 'csat20', 'opp_goldat20', 'opp_xpat20', 'opp_csat20', 'golddiffat20', 'xpdiffat20', 'csdiffat20', 'killsat20', 'assistsat20', 'deathsat20', 'opp_killsat20', 'opp_assistsat20', 'opp_deathsat20', 'goldat25', 'xpat25', 'csat25', 'opp_goldat25', 'opp_xpat25', 'opp_csat25', 'golddiffat25', 'xpdiffat25', 'csdiffat25', 'killsat25', 'assistsat25', 'deathsat25', 'opp_killsat25', 'opp_assistsat25', 'opp_deathsat25']
 ```
 - We did not impute any missing values.
-Instead, as described in Step 2, we decided to just remove any columns with missing values altogether because none of the columns with missing values were relevant to our goal of predicting roles based on in-game statistics.
+Instead, as described in Step 2, we decided to just remove any columns with missing values altogether because none of the columns with missing values were relevant to our goal of predicting roles based on post-game statistics.
 All of these columns were either redundant or team information.
     - We were able to make this deduction because of our prior knowledge of the game.

 ## Step 3: Framing a Prediction Problem
 ### Problem Identification
-- Our prediction problem is: **"How can we predict what role a player is playing (Top, Jungle, Mid, Bottom, or Support) based on their in-game statistics?"** This is a **multiclass classification** problem, as we are predicting multipled possible categorical roles (one out of five roles)
+- Our prediction problem is: **"How can we predict what role a player is playing (Top, Jungle, Mid, Bottom, or Support) based on their post-game statistics?"** This is a **multiclass classification** problem, as we are predicting multipled possible categorical roles (one out of five roles)

 ### Response Variable
 - The **response variable** is the `position` column, which identifies the role each player fulfilled during a match: `top`, `jng`, `mid`, `bot`, or `sup`.
-We chose this variable because our goal is to infer a player’s role solely from their in-game performance statistics, such as `kills`, `assists`, `gold earned per minute`, and `damage dealt per minute`, rather than using manually labeled or externally sourced data.
+We chose this variable because our goal is to infer a player’s role solely from their post-game performance statistics, such as `kills`, `assists`, `gold earned per minute`, and `damage dealt per minute`, rather than using manually labeled or externally sourced data.

 ### Evaluation Metric
 - We chose **accuracy** as our primary evaluation metric.
 Since the five roles are fairly balanced in the dataset and carry equal importance, accuracy is the most intuitive way to measure how often our model correctly predicts a player’s role.

 ### Information Available at Time of Prediction
-- Our model is designed to use only in-game player statistics (e.g., kills, deaths, assists, gold earned, damage per minute) that are known at the time the game concludes.
+- Our model is designed to use only post-game player statistics (e.g., kills, deaths, assists, gold earned, damage per minute) that are known at the time the game concludes.
 We excluded draft picks, team-level objectives, or opponent statistics (we did this during the data cleaning stage), as these would not be reliable or player-specific indicators for individual performance patterns.

 ## Baseline Model
 ### Model Description and Evaluation